-HalseyandHalseyWeirSystems:Under Halsey Systema standard time is fixed for eachjobor process.If there is no saving on this standard time allowance, the worker is paid only his day rate.He gets his time rate even if he exceeds the standard time limit, since his day rate is guaranteed.If,however,hedoesthejobinlessthanthestandardtime,hegetsabonusequalto50percentof thewagesoftimesaved;theemployerbenefitsbytheother50percent.Theschemealsois sometimes referred to as the Halsey fifty percent plan.
+Halsey and Halsey Weir Systems: Under Halsey System a standard time is fixed for each job or process.
+If there is no saving on this standard time allowance, the worker is paid only his day rate.
+He gets his time rate even if he exceeds the standard time limit, since his day rate is guaranteed.
+However, if he does the job in less than the standard time, he gets a bonus equal to 50 percent of the wages of time saved; the employer benefits by the other 50 percent.
+The scheme is also sometimes referred to as the Halsey fifty percent plan.

-$Formula for calculating wages under {\it HalseySystem}$

-=TimeTaken×TimeRate+50% ofTimeSaved×TimeRate.
+Formula for calculating wages under Halsey System = Time Taken × Time Rate + 50% of Time Saved × Time Rate.

-$The \mbox{HalseyWeirSystem} is the same as the Halsey System except that the bonus paid toworkers is 30\% of the times aved i.e.$
+The Halsey Weir System is the same as the Halsey System except that the bonus paid to workers is 30% of the time saved i.e.

-=Timetaken×Timerate+30% oftimesaved×Timerate.
+= Time taken × Time rate + 30% of time saved × Time rate.

-$1. \ Time rate is guaranteed while there is opport unity for increasing earnings by increasing production.$

-2. The system is equitable in a smuch as the employer gets a direct return for his efforts in improving production methods and providing better equipment.
+- 1. Time rate is guaranteed while there is opportunity for increasing earnings by increasing production. - 2.
+The system is equitable as the employer gets a direct return for his efforts in improving production methods and providing better equipment.